ray0095/ecommerce-backend/README.md

 # Ecommerce Back-end

 ## Description
-The following files contain the necessary assets to deploy a functional random password generator.
-Using HTML, CSS, and JavaScript, the site allows users to choose a password length between 8 and 128 characters and select whether or not they'd like the password to include uppercase, lowercase, numbers, and/or special characters.
+The following files contain the necessary assets to deploy a functional e-commerce back end environment where users can ceate new, edit existing or delete products, departments, and tags from their e-commerce business.
+This app requires some database setup before use.

 ## Table of Contents